 Vanitas in drawings by Lorene Taurerewa.
 An essay by Warwick McLeod

-The Victorian photo portrait consciously emulated a rite of the aristocracy to have themselves painted in oils; not just in likeness, but often as their particular fantasy - as a representative of a Universal Truth.
-They would have themselves portrayed in the guise of an Apollo, for instance, with laurel wreath and harp; or a Diana the Huntress with bow and quiver.
+The Victorian photo portrait consciously emulated a rite of the aristocracy to have themselves painted in oils; not just in likeness, but often as an allegorical fantasy - in the guise of an Apollo, for instance, with laurel wreath and harp; or a Diana the Huntress with bow and quiver.
 By the time early photography came along, painting this way was beginning to look faintly ridiculous.
 Outside the studio you had coal-furnaces and steam engines massively turning the economic and social gears of the 19th century in a new direction.
 Brutally, irrevocably, people were being lurched onto huge and irretrievable voyages across oceans, knowing they could never return to kin or homeland.
 But the same hand that dealt sundering from personal ties and cultural roots held out the offer of social mobility, the prized chalice of status in the new middle-class: and the sacrament of passage from not-so-long-ago-working-class to would-be-aristocracy took place affordably and readily in the photography studio.

 This procedure involved extended physical discomfort.
 The exposure time of a 19th century photograph was several minutes; its subjects would have to stare into the camera, for this time, absolutely motionless, straining every nerve not to move and blur the resulting image.
 But as these minutes ticked by it must also have been an acutely uncomfortable time psychologically.
 These faces most often project the pain of lonely minds squeezed in a vise of fear and ambition; lost as to how they arrived at the present except by caprice of history and vague, despised tracks of ancestry; staring at the void of the future under the unforgiving eye of the machine that peels all past from present.